chiffa/BioFlow/dev_log.rst

     - DONE: change the neo4j password on remote lpdpc
     - TODO: add the meta-information for loading (eg organ, context, ...)

+ - TODO: [USABILITY] move the dumps into a mongo database instance to allow swaps between builds
+        - wrt backgrounds and the neo4j states

  - TODO: [DEBUG]: align BioKnowledgeInterface analysis on the InteractomeAnalysis:
     - Take the background list into account
     - Take in account the analytics UP list in the hashing (once background is taken into account)